 In addition to the SCIM SDK, UnboundID provides a library called SCIM-LDAP, which provides facilities for writing custom transformations and more advanced mapping.
 This API is provided with the SCIM Reference Implementation.
-It is also available via the Maven Central public repository at: http://search.maven.org.
+It is also available via the Maven Central public repository on the Maven website.